 - Online privacy outside your browser: A system-wide VPN protects all apps, not just Edge.

-Data you should know:
+Data you should know: How to disable vpn on microsoft edge 2026

 - Global VPN market size was valued at around $40 billion in 2023 and is projected to grow, showing the demand for privacy tools source: various market reports.